Selecting Your Message Type

 - In-App - Dynamic notification that can contain media.

 1 - Message Type

-Dynamic Push is similar to sending a standard push notification but instead it utilises the OpenBack delivery triggers.
+Dynamic Push is similar to sending a standard push notification but instead it utilises the OpenBack delivery signals.
 A Dynamic Push can be a simple message notification or it can also contain a URL/deeplink.
 Find more information on URLs and deeplinking here.

 If you plan on using Dynamic Push, click here to skip to Step 2.

 An In-App message brings a user to the app with an OpenBack overlay which displays the notification content.
 Use In-App messages to deliver rich content and media to users through push notifications.
 These messages can contain:

 Using In-App messages, you can prompt a user to install another app that they may not have installed.
 You can combine this message with the Other Apps Signal to ensure that users who have the app installed do not get the message.